hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

-# Recitation and Assignments
+# Recitation

-## Recitation Classes
+## Class

-* Next Class will be at Sunday Esfand 4, 11:30 - 12:30, Room 210
+* Next Class will be at Sunday, Esfand 4, 11:30 - 12:30, Room 210

+# Assignments

 ## Assignment Set 1